State Senator Adam G. Hinds

 State Senator Adam G. Hinds (D- Pittsfield) was elected to the Massachusetts Senate on November 8, 2016 and assumed office on January 4, 2017.
 He represents the largest geographic territory in the Legislature, comprised of 52 western communities situated across Berkshire, Hampshire, Franklin and Hampden Counties.

 Senator Hinds was raised in Buckland and attended Mohawk Trail Regional High School, where his mother was a librarian and his Vietnam Veteran father was a school teacher.
 He attended Wesleyan University and then studied international law and negotiation at the Fletcher School of Law and Diplomacy at Tufts University.
 He is a Truman National Security Fellow.

 Senator Hinds is the founding director of the Pittsfield Community Connection, a program designed to proactively engage at-risk youth before exposure to and engagement in violence and crime.
 He, along with Pittsfield City officials, was successful in winning a grant that will bring up to $5 million to Pittsfield to move young men engaged in illegal activities towards education, jobs, and counseling.
-He continues to serve as the Chair of the program’s Steering Committee and is an active Board Member of Downtown Pittsfield Inc., dedicated to fostering local economic development.

 Senator Hinds is the former Executive Director of the Northern Berkshire Community Coalition, based in North Adams.
 As the leader of this organization he worked to connect, engage and empower regional residents to respond to local challenges, including issues related to employment, health and addiction.